dagm24/She-Codes-React/She-Codes-React/Task-1/README.md

 # Simple Calculator Application

 This is a simple, web-based calculator application that allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It includes a clean and responsive user interface built with **HTML**, **CSS**, and **JavaScript**.
+It includes a clean and responsive user interface built with HTML, CSS, and JavaScript.

----

 ## Features